devzendo/transputer-macro-assembler/README.md

 * Added the T801/T805 instructions from "Support for debugging/breakpointing in transputers" (INMOS Technical Note 61).
 * Added the Parachute Transputer Emulator's nonstandard instructions.
+* Correct offset generation for j, cj, call direct instructions - so you don't have to specify OFFSET to a symbolic argument, it's implied.

 Rationale
 ---------